CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 Further channeling step 3. from test-driven development above, prefer simple changes over more complex ones (recognizing that the _absolute_ simplest can take iteration and thought).
 Some of the best solutions are often the most easily understood ones (where the code addition or changes seem obvious afterwards).
+A "simplest version" of the code can often be more quickly refactored and completed than devising a "perfect" solution the first time.
+Remember, you'll very likely have the help of a code review before the code is merged (expect to learn more and add changes during review!).

 It might be tempting to address more than one bug or feature at the same time.
 ___Avoid [feature creep](https://en.wikipedia.org/wiki/Feature_creep) as you build solutions - stay focused on the task at hand!___
 Take note of things you notice on your journey to address the reported needs.